 The wind is blowing in your neck, your favorite road trip tunes are blasting in your ear as you pass one rice-paddy after the other.
 Giving your bike that extra bit of speed, you realize these Asian bikes do not have any speed limitations.
 You have a little fun…70, 80, 90 km’s an hour, oops that might have been a bit too much.
 Every now and again a beaten old truck passes you, honking because you’re one of the few tourists coming this way.
 Same goes for the kids living in the local villages, running to the side of the road and waving wildly.
 Waving back at them, you try to keep the bike straight.
 Why did they put the throttle on the right side of the steering wheel?
 That doesn’t matter though because you’re on one of the greatest motorcycle loops in Laos!

-Note: This article is a very detailed itinerary for both completing both Laos’ motorcyle loops: the Thakhek Loop and the Pakse Loop.
-It contains the most important stops on both of the loops, several accommodation options and A LOT of photos.
-If you are only looking for information on either the Thakhek loop or the Pakse Loop, click on the tabel of content below and jump ahead!
+Note: This article is a very detailed itinerary for both completing both Laos’ motorcycle loops: the Thakhek Loop and the Pakse Loop.
+It contains the most important stops on both of the loops, several accommodation options, and A LOT of photos.
+If you are only looking for information on either the Thakhek loop or the Pakse Loop, click on the table of content below and jump ahead!